Little-known animated films with great artistic value and deep messages to discover

 Although overshadowed by other major studios, the film uses magic and fantasy to raise awareness about ecology with tenderness and creativity.

-Its ecological focus and the charm of its characters make it an essential work for lovers of socially conscious animation.
+Its ecological approach and the charm of its characters make it an essential work for socially conscious animation lovers.

-These two films from Disney and DreamWorks, respectively, departed from the traditional tone, exploring adventures and science fiction with their own unique personality.
+These two films from Disney and DreamWorks, respectively, departed from the traditional tone by exploring adventures and science fiction with their own personality.

-Despite possessing charismatic humor and striking visuals, none achieved the expected success, remaining relegated to the background.
+Despite having charismatic humor and striking visuals, none achieved the expected success, being relegated to the background.

 Today, both films are recognized for their originality and quality, deserving to be rediscovered and valued outside the mainstream.